ROVI-org/battery-data-toolkit/docs/user-guide/schemas/source-metadata.rst

 Metadata Structure
 ------------------

-:class:`~batdata.schemas.BatteryMetadata` objects have a hierarchical structure where each record is composed of a single document that has fields which can correspond to single values, collections of values, or entire sub-documents.
+:class:`~battdat.schemas.BatteryMetadata` objects have a hierarchical structure where each record is composed of a single document that has fields which can correspond to single values, collections of values, or entire sub-documents.